MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-kiosk-enroll.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

-Android Enterprise supports corporate-owned, single-use, kiosk-style devices with its dedicated devices solution set.
-Such devices are used for a single purpose, such as digital signage, ticket printing, or inventory management, to name just a few.
+Android Enterprise supports corporate-owned, single-use, kiosk-style devices with its dedicated devices solution.
+Such devices are used for a single purpose, such as digital signage, ticket printing, or inventory management.
 Admins can lock down the usage of a device to a single app, or a limited set of apps, inclusive of web apps.
-Users are prevented from adding other apps or taking actions on the device that unless explicitly approved by admins.
+Users are prevented from adding other apps or taking actions on the device unless explicitly approved by admins.

-Devices that you manage in this way can be enrolled into Intune in two different ways:
+Devices intended for dedicated use can be enrolled in Microsoft Intune in two different ways:

-1. As a standard Android Enterprise dedicated device.
-These devices are enrolled into Intune without a user account and are not associated with any end user.
-These devices          are not intended for personal use applications or apps that have a strong requirement for user-specific account data such as Outlook or Gmail.
+* As a standard Android Enterprise dedicated device.
+These devices are enrolled into Intune without a user account and aren't associated with a user.
+These devices aren't intended for personal apps, or apps such as Outlook or Gmail that require user-specific account data.

-2. As a standard Android Enterprise dedicated device that is automatically set up with Microsoft's Authenticator application configured into [Azure AD Shared device mode](/azure/active-directory/develop/msal-shared-devices) during enrollment.
-These devices are enrolled into Intune without a user account and are not associated with any end user.
-These devices are intended for use with applications that have integrated with Azure AD's Shared device mode to allow for single sign-in and single sign-out between users across participating applications.
+* As a standard Android Enterprise dedicated device that's automatically set up with Microsoft Authenticator and configured for [Azure AD Shared device mode](/azure/active-directory/develop/msal-shared-devices) during enrollment.
+These devices are enrolled in Intune without a user account and aren't associated with a user.
+These devices are intended for use with apps that integrate with Azure AD Shared device mode, and allow for single sign-in and sign-out between users across participating apps.

-Intune helps you deploy apps and settings to Android Enterprise dedicated devices.
-For specific details about Android Enterprise, see [Android enterprise requirements](https://support.google.com/work/android/answer/6174145?hl=en&ref_topic=6151012).
+This article describes how to set up and configure Microsoft Intune to enroll dedicated devices.
+For more information about Android Enterprise management solutions, see [Get started with Android Enterprise](https://support.google.com/work/android/answer/6174145?hl=en&ref_topic=6151012)(opens Android Enterprise Help Center).

 ## Device requirements

-Devices must meet these requirements to be managed by Endpoint Manager as an Android Enterprise dedicated device:
+Devices must have:

-- Android OS version 8.0 and above.
+- Android OS version 8.0 or later.
-- Devices must run a distribution of Android that has Google Mobile Services (GMS) connectivity.
+- A distribution of Android that has Google Mobile Services (GMS) connectivity.
 Devices must have GMS available and must be able to connect to GMS.

 ## Set up Android Enterprise dedicated device management